orangemn6/docs/content/school/biology/Electron Transport Chain.md

 *   The electrons travel down the electron transport chain until they reach the final electron acceptor, oxygen.
 Oxygen combines with these electrons (and some hydrogens) to form water.

-*   This explains the “aerobic” in aerobic respiration.
+*   This explains the “aerobic” in [[aerobic respiration]].
 If oxygen weren’t available to accept the electrons, they wouldn’t move down the chain at all, thereby shutting down the whole process of electron transport.